fanym919/iDash2024/README.md

 python3 getdata.py
 ```

+The script will display the data in center 0, which has 279 training data points as described in the previous table.

 ## Run Federated Learning
 We provide a sample program to train and test the dataset in a specific center using Federated Learning Adam.
 The sample script is ```federated.py```, and you can run the program with
 ```